 * When B-47s began to be delivered to the Air Force, most crews were excited about getting their hands on the hot new bomber.
 The thing was so fast that in the early days the B-47 set records everywhere it flew without even trying.
 The aircraft handled well and comfortably in flight, with a fighter-like light touch to the controls.
 The big bubble canopy also enhanced the fighter-like feel of the big aircraft, though it could make the cockpit a "hotbox" on sunny days, while the navigator in the nose froze.

-Improved training led to a good safety record and few crews felt the aircraft was inherently unsafe or too demanding, but apparently there were aircrews who had little affection for or were even afraid of the B-47.
+Improved training led to a good safety record, and few crews felt the aircraft was inherently unsafe or too demanding -- but apparently there were aircrews who had little affection for or were even afraid of the B-47.
 Crew workload was also high, with only three crew members to keep the B-47 flying right.
 The B-52, in contrast, generally had six crewmembers, with roomier accommodations.
-The B-47's reliability and serviceability were also regarded as good in general, the exception being the electronic systems, but that was true for all aircraft with complicated electronic systems in that era, something always being broken.
-Much work was done to improve the reliability of the electronics systems, but they remained something of a maintenance headache all through the B-47's operational life.
+The B-47's reliability and serviceability were also regarded as good in general, the exception being the electronic systems -- but that was true for all aircraft with complicated electronic systems in that era, something always being broken.
+Much work was done to improve the reliability of the electronics systems; nonetheless, they remained something of a maintenance headache all through the B-47's operational life.

 The bombers were the first line of America's strategic nuclear deterrent, many operating at forward bases in the UK, Morocco, Spain, Alaska, and Guam.
 Overseas deployments of entire wings began in 1953 and involved 90-day rotations.
 B-47 bombers were often set up on "one-third" alert, with a third of the operational aircraft available sitting on the runway, loaded with fuel and nuclear weapons, crews on standby, ready to take off on an all-out attack against the USSR at short notice.